Summary

 Origins

 The Continental Congress of 1776 encouraged enlistments during the American Revolutionary War by providing pensions for soldiers who were disabled.
+Three weeks after passing the law compensating the injured, the Continental Congress in September 1776 also approved a resolution awarding grants of public land to all who served in the Continental Army for the duration of the conflict.[10]
 Direct medical and hospital care given to veterans in the early days of the U.S. was provided by the individual states and communities.
-In 1811, the first domiciliary and medical facility for veterans was authorized by the federal government but not opened until 1834.
-In the 19th century, the nation’s veterans assistance program was expanded to include benefits and pensions not only for veterans but also their widows and dependents.[10]
+In 1811, the first domiciliary and medical facility for veterans was authorized by the federal government but not opened until 1834.[11]
+In the 19th century, the nation’s veterans assistance program was expanded to include benefits and pensions not only for veterans but also their widows and dependents.[12]

-Congress established a new system of veterans benefits when the United States entered World War I in 1917.
-Included were programs for disability compensation, insurance for service members and veterans, and vocational rehabilitation for the disabled.[10]
-The Veterans’ Bureau was established in August 1921, absorbing the War Risk Bureau and the Rehabilitation Division of the Federal Board for Vocational Education.[11]
-In 1922,[12] it gained a large number of veterans’ hospital facilities from the Public Health Service, most of which had been recently established on former U.S. Army bases.[10][13]
+After winning the election, President Harding appointed a committee in April 1921 to identify a solution.
+On August 8, 1921, Harding signed Public Law 67-47, popularly known as the Sweet Act, which established the Veterans’ Bureau, which absorbed the War Risk Bureau and the Rehabilitation Division of the Federal Board for Vocational Education.[18]
+In 1922,[19] it gained a large number of veterans’ hospital facilities from the Public Health Service, most of which had been recently established on former U.S. Army bases.[20][17][21]

 World War II